DavidJS01/DavidJS01/README.md

-### Hi there!
+### Hey!

-I'm David, a software engineer with an interest in data intensive systems.
+I'm David, a software engineer with an interest in data intensive systems and offensive security development.

 <!--
 **DavidJS01/DavidJS01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.